Compton's Cafeteria riot: Compton's Cafeteria

-Vanguard Activism
+Youth activism

-In 1965, a group of queer youth—many transgender, many engaged in survival sex work and without stable housing—formed a social and political group by the name of Vanguard, the first known gay youth organization in the United States.
-Vanguard was initially under the Glide Memorial Church, a radical offshoot of the United Methodist Church and a center for progressive social activism in the Tenderloin for many years.
-Many of the militant hustlers and street queens involved in the riot were members of Vanguard.
-Because they would often not buy anything when meeting at Compton's Cafeteria, the cafeteria eventually kicked the members of Vanguard out and refused to let them return.
-In Screaming Queens, Susan Stryker explained that this incident "lit the fuse that led directly to the riot."
-In response to both the aforementioned, and police harassment of trans people, Vanguard picketed at Compton's Cafeteria on July 19, 1966.
+In 1965, two groups of queer youth, Vanguard and the Street Orphans, were involved in the riot and events leading up to it.
+Vanguard was formed in 1965 and was the first known gay youth organization in the United States.
+It was initially founded under the Glide Memorial Church, a radical offshoot of the Methodist Church and a center for progressive social activism in the Tenderloin.
+The Street Orphans were a gang of lesbian youth founded in the Tenderloin.

+Vanguard began publishing a eponymous magazine, titled Vanguard, about a month before the Compton's riot.
+The publication was attributed to shaping the political consciousness in the queer community as "the issues facing gay and transgender youth in the 1960s produced radical insights into the connections between economic class, police violence, incarceration, and homophobia".
+Many hustlers and street queens involved in the riot were members of Vanguard.
+The cafeteria kicked Vanguard members out, often citing that they would not buy anything.
+In Screaming Queens, Susan Stryker explained that these incidents "lit the fuse that led directly to the riot."
+In response to both the aforementioned and police harassment of trans people, Vanguard picketed at Compton's Cafeteria on July 19, 1966.
 There was an article titled "Young Homos Picket Compton's" published about the demonstration in a local newspaper.
 Although the picket was unsuccessful, it was one of the first demonstrations against police violence directed towards transgender people in San Francisco and ultimately led to the Compton's Cafeteria riot.

-Vanguard began publishing a magazine also called Vanguard about a month before the Compton's riot, helping shape a political consciousness in the queer community.
-"The issues facing gay and transgender youth in the 1960s produced radical insights into the connections between economic class, police violence, incarceration, and homophobia".